cerplot/luigi/doc/configuration.rst

 ---------

 Configure return codes for the Luigi binary.
-In the case of multiple return codes that could apply, for example a failing task and missing data, the *numerically greatest* return code is returned.
+In the case of multiple return codes that could apply, for example a failing step and missing data, the *numerically greatest* return code is returned.

 We recommend that you copy this set of exit codes to your ``luigi.cfg`` file: